-Thank you for the opportunity to testify and to put information into the public record of this hearing.
+Thank you for the opportunity to speak here today and to put information into the public record of this hearing.

 Some questions have been asked repeatedly.
 No matter how often the answers are given, the questions just get asked again as if they had not been answered.